 I am originally from the small town of Greensboro, Alabama where I attended a very small high school.
-I knew that attending a huge college was out of the question for me, but I did not want to go to a small school either.
+I knew that attending a huge college was out of the question for me.
 One of the main reasons I chose UWA was because of its size.
 UWA was large enough to offer the feel of a big school, but small enough for me to get involved.
 During April of my senior year, I attended cheerleading tryouts at UWA.
 Becoming a member of the UWA Cheerleading Team was the deciding factor for me.
 Although I always thought I would transfer after my first two years, I fell in love with our campus and completed my undergraduate degree in Psychology.
 While in college I was involved in several campus activities.
 I served as Captain of the UWA Cheerleading Team, ran on the Cross Country Team, served as CAB Director and President, and was a member of Phi Mu Fraternity.
 I served as Orientation Leader for the Office of Admissions and was selected as Ambassador of the Year my senior year!
 I was also involved in several honor societies such as Blue Key, Cardinal Key, Alpha Chi, Psi Chi, Omicron Delta Kappa, and student Vice President of Phi Kappa Phi.
 I was thrilled when UWA gave me the opportunity to stay and work for the institution that I love.

 Favorite Place on Campus: